 Are water filters in refrigerators effective?

 Refrigerator filters work well for their primary purpose.
-They're great in reducing chlorine taste, odour, and sediment.
-They won't soften water, eliminate iron, or protect you from health risks if you drink untreated water.
-If your water comes from a well, you're responsible for its safety and will require more than a refrigerator filter to purify it.
-Well, water often needs whole-house filtration, as well as microbial treatment.
+They're excellent at reducing chlorine taste, odour, and sediment.
+However, they won't soften water, eliminate iron, or protect you from health risks if you drink untreated water.
+If your water comes from a well, you're responsible for its safety, and it will require more than a refrigerator filter to purify it.
+Well, water often needs whole-house filtration and microbial treatment.

-The new filter is ready to use once you've installed it and flushed it out.
-Remember to set a reminder in your calendar for another six months to update your filter.
-To enjoy fresh, clean water all year, changing your water filter should be part of your normal maintenance regimen.
+Once you've installed and flushed the new filter, it's ready to use.
+Remember to set a reminder in your calendar for another six months to update it.
+Changing your filter should be part of your regular maintenance regimen so you can enjoy fresh, clean water all year.